Administration for not-for-profit organisations

 Balancing frugality with strategies to properly manage the funds entrusted to you is an important and ongoing task for NFPs.

 Firstly, NFPs must ensure they have the processes in place to meet the standards of administration required, by law.

 Secondly, a properly implemented finance system will provide great insight into how funds are allocated.

-At Accounting For Good, we recommend cost centres for tracking categories in Xero and jobs in MYOB – used to capture the income and expenditure associated with an organisation’s various activities.
+At True Accounting, we recommend cost centres for tracking categories in Xero and jobs in MYOB – used to capture the income and expenditure associated with an organisation’s various activities.